 Prior to each semester, all students must apply online for placement in their desired classes.
 Students are highly encouraged to use all of their four priorities when applying.

 Application periods may vary for first-semester students as well as for lectures and any other type of class.
 The application period is indicated on the details page of every class listing in the Alma system, so be sure to take note of the deadline for each of your desired classes.

-Admission to classes after the registration period is over is usually handled by the respective lecturer who teaches the course.
+Admission to classes after the registration period is over is usually handled by the course's lecturer.
 Please contact them directly via email (contact information).
-Sometimes lecturers will be unable to admit you to courses.
+In some cases lecturers will be unable to enrol you on ALMA themselves.
 In such cases, please ask them to forward your request to the department's Zentralsekretariat.
 Alternatively, you can contact the Zentralsekretariat yourself.
 If you do so, make sure to forward the lecturer's permission as well.
 The Zentralsekretariat can only admit you to a course with the lecturer's express consent and requires some form of proof (e.g. a forwarded email).

 Tutorials usually take place in the context of a larger lecture, for example the Introduction to Literary Studies or the Introduction to Cultural Studies.
 During the tutorial, you will meet with a smaller group of students and a tutor—who is usually a more experienced student—once a week in order to talk about what you learned in the lecture.

 In some tutorials, the tutor will also instruct you on general skills that you need in order to study successfully, such as writing, giving presentations, or using the library.
 Please read the description of the class listing on Alma carefully to see whether you have to sign up for a tutorial ahead of the upcoming semester's lectures.
 In some cases instructors for the lecture or accompanying seminars will pass around tutorial sign-up sheets during the first class session instead.